amandamcg1/data_project/README.md

 CoDe1161 data project repository

-Flying-Foxes: The Animal Not The Equipment
+Flying-Foxes

 What I want to explore through the data:

-1. Amount of Flying-Foxes were recorded in 2019
+1. Amount of Flying-Foxes were recorded
    - proportion of what species made up that amount
 2. Mapping

+it's a bit stress